MFR6340/theenglishextension.org/young-world-4/unit-2: fascinating animal facts.md

 ### Book of Animal Poetry, by J. Lewis
 <img src="https://i.imgur.com/t5qgfVv.png  " width="25%" />

 In this anthology, stunning animal photos by National Geographic photographers are paired with classic and contemporary poems by a variety of authors.
 192 pages.
-(No lexile measure)
+(No Lexile measure)

 <a href="https://www.bookdepository.com/National-Geographic-Kids-Book-Animal-Poetry-J-Patrick-Lewis/9781426310096?ref=grid-view&qid=1674&sr=1-" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1061635944" rel="nofollow">Buy on Orell Füssli</a>